 Ashley Mosher has written and directed 6 short films prior to making her first “featurette,” GOODBOY.
 She is most known for her last film, Love Birds, made in the Amazon jungle under the tutelage of Werner Herzog.
 She creates both fiction and documentary films as the writer, director, cinematographer and editor.
 An adventurer at heart, she writes about journeys of both the body and soul, often using her own explorations as the foundation for her films.
 Her short films include Love Biscuit (2015), The Bachelor: A Satire (2016), Back to Camp (2017), Love Birds (2019), and Side Order (2020) and TELL ME (2022), some of which have garnered accolades and awards.

-Prior to creating short films, she partnered on building Feed Them With Music (www.feedthemwithmusic.com), a non-profit using all things music to help solve starvation around the world.
+www.feedthemwithmusic.com), a non-profit using all things music to help solve starvation around the world.
 As the Vision Director she partnered with high profile artists (The National (2012), Train (2014), Gavin Degraw (2011) & more to create live music videos which inspired their fan bases to support the cause.
 Ashley has traveled the world making films and photographs, including capturing footage for a National Geographic film, Holy UnHoly River (2014).
 Her book, Ganga Maa (2017) is a photographic and written story of her experience working on the film as they traveled the entire length of the Ganges River.
 Ashley currently resides in the Rocky Mountains of Colorado.

 Dr. Stacee Santi, a 1996 DVM graduate from Colorado State University, practiced as the lead veterinarian at Riverview Animal Hospital in Durango, Colorado, from 2002 to 2016.
 Additionally, she is the founder of Vet2Pet, a technology communication platform for veterinary practices.